Guests staying at Springbank Cottage can use a number of resources that form part of our environmental activities offer of which bird watching is one.

-Bird watching is really popular on Skye.
-There is all year interest in its resident species such as eagles but there a many species to be seen on both spring and autumn migration.
+Bird watching is really popular all year round on Skye.
+There is interest in its resident species such as eagles but there a many species to be seen on both spring and autumn migration.
 Skye is also home to a number of migrants that come to breed on the island in summer.
 Don’t rule out winter when several species of divers are close in around the shore.
 Winter is a good time to see ptarmigan on the hills.

 What you can do

 - Skye has a rich variety of habitats and a species list of over 240 birds – how many can you get?

 - The Island is home to a good variety of predator species such as eagles and hen harriers.

 - The marine environment is also very good for birds and cliff nesting birds are present in a number of locations.

 - Enjoy our garden birds.
 Sit back in the activity room, keep the feeders topped up (we provide the food) and see what turns up.

 - The garden has a number of resident birds plus visiting summer breeders.

 - There are maps in the activity room with all the good sites marked.

 - The sea can be very good for viewing both from shore and boat.
 The local boat trips, especially the Puffin runs to the Small Isles in the breeding season, being a highlight.